dblatt87/Marlin/README.md

 BLTouch -> PE6
 (BLTouch wired with shielded ethernet cable, prevent deploying probe while printing)

-There are still some issues, use at your own risk.
+There are major issues with layer shifts @2.0.9.2, Version 2.0.8 seem to work properly

 ___________________________________________________